 The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.
-'Time to talk' boxes are also available in classrooms for children to share information/worries with their class teacher.

 There is adequate signposting to external sources of support and advice for staff, parents and pupils.
 The staffroom noticeboard is updated regularly with contact information and 1 minute guides.
 Support is also signposted during regular safeguarding updates in staff meetings and disseminated via email.
 Pupils are actively involved in updating the safety noticeboard for all pupils in school and links to external sources are also available on our school's website.
 During PSHE sessions and assemblies, pupils are made aware of the signposting in school and are given support and advice to ensure they can access this if needed.